Ina Matilda Unger

 Name Meaning

-German, Jewish (Ashkenazic), and Slovenian: ethnic name for a Hungarian or a nickname for someone who had trade relations with Hungary, from the ethnic term Unger ‘Hungarian’ ( see Ungar ).
+German and Jewish (Ashkenazic): ethnic name for a Hungarian or a nickname for someone who had trade relations with Hungary, from Middle High German Unger ‘Hungarian’ (see also Ungar ).
+It is also found in Czechia, Slovenia, and Slovakia.

 Dictionary of American Family Names © Patrick Hanks 2003, 2006.